-Veno-occlusive disease is similar to Budd-Chiari syndrome except that blood flow is blocked within (rather than outside of) the liver.
+Veno-occlusive disease is similar to Budd-Chiari syndrome (see Budd-Chiari Syndrome) except that blood flow is blocked only in very small blood vessels in the liver rather than in larger ones in the liver or in blood vessels outside the liver.
 That is, blockages do not affect the large hepatic veins and the inferior vena cava (the large vein that carries blood from the lower parts of the body, including the liver, to the heart).

 Because flow out of the liver is blocked, blood backs up in the liver.
 This backup (congestion) then reduces the amount of blood entering the liver.
 Liver cells are damaged because they do not get enough blood (ischemia).
 The congestion causes the liver to become engorged and enlarged.
-The congestion also causes increased pressure in the portal vein (portal hypertension).
+The congestion also causes increased pressure in the portal vein (portal hypertension—see Portal Hypertension).
 Portal hypertension can result in dilated, twisted (varicose) veins in the esophagus (esophageal varices).
-The elevated pressure in the portal vein and the liver congestion lead to fluid accumulating in the abdomen—a disorder called ascites.
+The elevated pressure in the portal vein and the liver congestion lead to fluid accumulating in the abdomen—called ascites (see Ascites).
 The spleen also tends to enlarge.

 Such congestion reduces blood flow into the liver.
 The resulting liver damage leads eventually to severe scarring (cirrhosis).

 In graft-versus-host disease, white blood cells in the transplanted tissue attack the recipient's tissues.
 This reaction tends to occur about 3 weeks after transplantation.

 Symptoms may begin suddenly.
 The liver enlarges and becomes tender.
 The abdomen may swell because of fluid accumulating there.
 The skin and the whites of the eyes may become yellow—a condition called jaundice (see Jaundice in Adults).